ajayagrawalacquia/PD-CLI-Shortcuts/README.md

 ```

 _Note:_ `pdoc` _function will display only the Hotseat details of **Ops Team** here.
 If you are from any other team, Please change the **Team ID** in the function.
 You can check your Team ID using_ `pd ep:list`

+Whatever mentioned above is just the description of what ***Functions*** do and not about what the tool is capable of.
+Feel free to read about all the functionalities this tool provides [Here](https://github.com/martindstone/pagerduty-cli)

+You can consider this as a Shortcut of using the actual PD CLI effectively 😊

+_As this will be always a Work In Progress based upon the needs of the Team, Feel free to Contribute and let's make the Hotseat a little Cool 😉_

+Enjoy 🔥